The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 Following the end of the war, platinum was back in play, as well as a new, less expensive material called osmior, plator or platinor.
 These strong materials led to light, airy gemstone designs without as much metal required.

-Platinum Art Deco ring
+Platinum Art Deco rings

 Platinum hallmarks